Slins-23/software-renderer/README.md

 > Pitch: Rotation around the `x` axis
 > Roll: Rotation around the `z` axis.

-If include both a direction and rotation to the camera, they should logically match, otherwise it will not work properly.
-If this happens, I chose to override the direction with the rotation parameters.
+If including both a direction and rotation to the camera, they should logically match.
+When this is the case, I chose to give precedence for the direction vector, meaning that even though the rotation parameters are given, the rotation parameters will be derived from the direction vectors, so that both match regardless.
+So they may differ slightly even if they're correct.

 > `Roll` does not affect the direction vector, so it will not be overridden.